Interview by Olya Karlovich

 Working on Ima ایما you also collaborated with the new media artist Amir B. Ash.
 He created the album artwork and designed a special web-based VR experience.
 Could you please tell us a little more about this immersive visual side of the project?

 Amir and I have been collaborating for a long time on Tegh and Temp-Illusion (another Shahin Entezami project in collaboration with Behrang Najafi) projects.
 For Ima ایما, apart from talking about the main idea, we both agreed that the album art should be completely abstract.
 Amir believed that the tracks visualise lots of different colours.
 So he used a GLSL shader he developed as personal research mimicking the colouring technique (Impasto) used by one of his favourite classic painters William Turner.
 For the album, the paintings were generated through a series of processing and calculations driven by the data fed from the music.

 The VR experience was Amir’s idea.
 We asked him to direct a video for the album.
 Still, he came back to us with the fascinating idea of a web-based VR experience instead, so the audience could listen to the 10 minutes of the album, watching the paintings generated by the music.
 To me, it seemed a brilliant idea, as it enables the audience to listen to the music while roaming through the notions of a visual artist and affects their perception of the track.

 It wasn’t the first time you’ve dealt with VR.
 You yourself have also created music for various virtual reality projects.
 What do you think is the exceptional potential of this technology for the music/sound-art field?

-In my view, it is worth mentioning its ability to form interactions between music and listeners.
+In my view, its ability to form interactions between music and listeners is worth mentioning.
 That could give the composer a vast amount of possibilities to make every listening session quite unique.
 Of course, it can be done using other ways, but the immersive nature of the VR environment and the ambisonics method, in particular, make it exceptional.